Butternut squash noodles make for a tasty and healthy pasta-substitute that can help you squash your carb count and drop those pounds.

 Garlic and pine nuts bring your pasta to another level. (via Neil's Healthy Meals)

-Creamy butternut squash spiral pasta
+Creamy spiral pasta

 If you want something richer and creamier than regular pasta that’s still healthy and keeps in line with a Whole30, paleo, or vegan diet, try these garlicky noodles. (via Bites of Wellness)